 What is Telecommuting?

 Telecommuting (also known as working from home, working virtually or e-commuting) is an arrangement in which the employee works outside the office, often working from home or a location close to home (including coffee shops, libraries, and various other venues).
 With the recent Coronavirus outbreak, working remotely has become the sole option for many organizations.
+Below, we will discuss the advantages of telecommuting and the disadvantages of telecommuting.

 - Health and safety concerns can be addressed.